yakovlevkll/lucidum101/Foundation/Simultaneous equations.md

 # Simultaneous equations

 We have 3 basic methods to solve simultaneous equations.
-Each of those has their own pluses and minuses.
+All those methods are almost the same, but each of them has their own advantages and disadva

 ## Addition/subtraction